(Photo by Gades Photography)

 Though multiple studies have purported to debunk the myth of the freshman 15, claiming that the average is closer to 10 pounds, the point is under dispute and the statistics do not make pleasant reading in any case.
 Researchers at Utah State University have concluded that roughly 25 percent of students gain as much as 10 pounds during the first semester of college alone, while a study at Auburn University found that 70 percent of students gain weight during their college years, about 12 pounds on average.
 The Auburn study determined that the weight gain is indeed attributable to fat mass and that waistlines expand accordingly.

-The causes are not at all mysterious, but some of them might be in areas we seldom examine:
+The causes of the freshman 15 (give or take a few pounds here and there) are not at all mysterious, but some of them might be in areas we seldom examine:

 Sedentary living—and encroaching age!